pukmajster/funky/README.md

 - [x] Unsubscribing from mods via Steam Web API
 - [x] VPK browser with extraction functionality

+## Planned improvements

+- [ ] Improved shuffle dragging behaviour
+- [ ] Feedback UI for empty search query results
+- [ ] Profile deletion
+- [ ] Shuffle option to allow no mod being chosen

-## Ideas
+## Unplanned ideas

-Here are some ideas or features I'd still like implemented one day
+Here are some ideas or features that may or may not be considered in the future

 - [ ] List view of mods
 - [ ] Built-in custom config/autoexec editor